Starting a Restaurant Is No Easy Feat, but You Gotta Start Somewhere! Here’s Our Guide on How To Open a Restaurant in 10 Steps

 6. Find a space to run your business.

-Once you have the technical and financial parts of starting a new business underway, you can begin the hunt for your business location!
+Once you have the technical and financial parts of how to open a restaurant down, you can begin the hunt for your business location!
 Perhaps contact a commercial real estate agent to look into purchasing or renting a restaurant space.

 Keep in mind what each section of the space will be used for.
 Will the bar or kitchen need a redesign for optimum productivity?
 Note anything that might hold up or slow operations and how much effort or money that would take to improve.
 Otherwise, bartenders for years to come will be cursing your name.